elastic/integrations/packages/elasticsearch/docs/README.md

 # Elasticsearch

-The `elasticsearch` module collects metrics about elasticsearch.
+The `elasticsearch` package collects metrics and logs of Elasticsearch.

 ## Compatibility

-The `elasticsearch` module works with elasticsearch 6.7.0 and later.
+The `elasticsearch` package can monitor Elasticsearch 6.7.0 and later.

 ## Usage for Stack Monitoring